TurboSource-Marialis/machtiani/README.md

 To fully utilize Machtiani for effective document retrieval, it is essential to have concise, informative, and atomic git commit messages.
 If your commit messages do not meet this criterion, we recommend using the CLI tool [aicommit](https://github.com/coder/aicommit), which is designed to assist in generating appropriate commit messages.

 Machtiani currently relies on OpenAI's gpt-4o-mini (optionally gpt-4o) API, which incurs costs.
-There is a cost estimator in the works, but users should be aware that for projects with several hundred commits to be indexed and with large amounts of retrieved files may incure higher OpenAI usage costs.
+There is a cost estimator in the works, but users should be aware that for projects with several hundred commits to be indexed and with large amounts of retrieved files may incur higher OpenAI usage costs.

 It is important to note that Machtiani may not effectively handle repositories with a large number of commits.
 This could potentially limit access to the full history of a repository.

 Additionally, while Machtiani aims to improve the relevance of retrieved files, there may still be instances where unrelated files are returned, requiring further refinement in the dynamic match-strength algorithm.

 ## Upcoming Features to Look Forward To